seawolf42/lessons/circuitpython/class_materials/exercise_04.md

 There are a few new things going on in this program, so let's break them down.

 ### Thermal Sensor

 The CPX board has a thermal sensor that returns the temperature in degrees celsius.
 You read the value at `cpx.temperature` and you get back a floating point value.

 ### Ambient Temperature

 When this program is first run, it might be at the beach or in a snowstorm.
 Showing changes in temperature across such a wide range of possible values make it hard to see small changes.
 Instead we calibrate the sensor first and then show changes near that calibrated value.

 The basic strategy for this is to measure the temperature when the program starts and just save it.
 That becomes the benchmark for all future readings to be compared to.
-That initial reading will be represented by three lights, so we can see if the temperature goes up a few degrees and down a little by more or less lights being lit.
+That initial reading will be represented by "two point five" lights, so we can see two lights light up initially and then compare future readings to that value do display an appropriate new number of lights.

 ### Range-Scaling Values